thisiscam/klipper/docs/Config_Reference.md

 #settling_time: 0.375
 #   Additional time to wait before taring the probe.
 This allows any vibrations
 #   to settle and bowden tubes time to flex etc. This improves repeatability.
-#   If the continuous_tear_filter is used this may be set to 0.
+#   If the continuous_tare_filter is used this may be set to 0.
 #pullback_extra_time: 0.3
 #   Time to collect additional samples after the pullback move ends in seconds.
 #   This improves accuracy by giving the algorithm more points after the probe